CandleLibrary/Wick/roadmap.md

 - **Cassettes** are classes that attach to HTMLELements and allow output of Model property data into user space through those elements and also connect element events to actions that change Model data.<sup>***This object is deprecated as of version v0.3.1a***</sup>
 - **Linker** is a singleton object that handles the loading of HTML pages and determines whether page content can be parsed by Wick to bind it to a current set of Model.
 It prevents User Agent reloading and instead intercepts document location changes, providing a means to load new content asynchronously and integrate new page fetches into a "single page" experience.
 It also provides a mechanism to transition page elements to give a more pleasant and seamless experience.  <sup>**This object is now called** ***Router***</sup>
 - *Other objects introduced, such as content in `./source/common/` and `./source/animation/`, provide various utilities to handle Model data, deal with page transitions and URL's, and provide animation capabilities.*
 >- **Element** Element is created by the Linker to bind to `<element>` HTMLElements and control a set of Components.
 An `<element>` is considered a self contained UI section.
 >- **Component** is a class inheriting from Case that is created by the Linker to bind to a `<component>` HTMLElement.
 It build out the `<component>` with data from a Model through Cassette instances.
 It can take a template from anywhere in the DOM to build out the `<component>`, matching the first CSS `class` attribute with the `id` property of the template.

 ### Notes

+Copyright 2018 Anthony Weathersby - All Rights Reserved

-[^1]:  <sup>This document was created as of v0.3.1a.
+[^1]: This document was created as of v0.3.1a.
 Previous versioning codes of Wick may not have been correctly set for the type of build that is created at a particular commit.
-It is our intention to ensure that versioning in commits following v0.3.1a adhere to the standard set within this document. </sup>
+It is our intention to ensure that versioning in commits following v0.3.1a adhere to the standard set within this document.

-Copyright 2018 Anthony Weathersby - All Rights Reserved